rajat-singh1999/Personal-Accounts/README.md

 # Personal-Accounts
-This is a beginner level Python project which uses a data base and is able to create and edit custom worksheets.
+This is a beginner level Python project which uses a data base and is able to create and edit custom .xlsx worksheets.
 It can handle multiple users.
 Each user's files are password protected.